Trump dismisses US intelligence that Saudi prince was likely aware of 2018 killing of journalist

 The U.S.-Saudi relationship had, for a time, been sent into a tailspin by the operation targeting Khashoggi, a fierce critic of the kingdom.

+Trump in his defense of the crown prince derided Khashoggi as “extremely controversial” and said “a lot of people didn’t like that gentleman.”
+Prince Mohammed, for his part, denies involvement in the killing of Khashoggi, who was a Saudi citizen and Virginia resident.

-“Whether you like him or don’t like him, things happen,” Trump said of the international incident when asked about it by a reporter during an Oval Office appearance with Prince Mohammed.
-“But he knew nothing about it.
+“Whether you like him or didn't like him, things happen,” Trump said of the international incident when asked about it by a reporter during an Oval Office appearance with Prince Mohammed.
+“But (Prince Mohammed) knew nothing about it.
 And we can leave it at that.
 You don’t have to embarrass our guest by asking a question like that.”

 But U.S. intelligence officials determined that the Saudi crown prince likely approved the killing by Saudi agents of U.S.-based journalist inside the Saudi consulate in Istanbul , according to U.S. findings declassified in 2021 at the start of the Biden administration.
 Trump officials, during his first administration, refused to release the report.